Nicolás Varrone: Sportscar career

 In January 2023, Varrone signed for Corvette Racing to contest the LMGTE Am class of the 2023 FIA World Endurance Championship, driving a Chevrolet Corvette C8.R alongside Nicky Catsburg and Ben Keating.
 He and his team had a successful year, not only winning their 24 Hours of Le Mans category but also their whole World Endurance Championship category.
 The campaign contained three race wins, as well as a fastest lap set by Varrone at Le Mans.
 As a result, Varrone was upgraded to the FIA Gold ranking ahead of 2024.

-Ahead of the 2024 season, the Argentine became a Corvette factory driver in lieu of a campaign in the GTD class of the IMSA SportsCar Championship.
-However, after retiring from the opening two races of the campaign due to car issues, Varrone's team, AWA racing, and his teammate Anthony Mantella decided to withdraw from the series.
+Ahead of the 2024 season, Varrone became a Corvette factory driver in light of a campaign in the GTD class of the IMSA SportsCar Championship.
+However, after retiring from the opening two races of the campaign due to car issues, Varrone's AWA Racing teammate Anthony Mantella decided to withdraw from the series.
 Varrone would soon find another drive, joining reigning 24 Hours of Nürburgring winners Frikadelli Racing for the 2024 event together with Luca Ludwig, Daniel Keilwitz, and Felipe Fernández Laser.
 The team finished 12th in the red-flagged race, with Varrone setting the fastest lap overall.
-The Argentine also drove for AF Corse in the latter five rounds of the six-race ELMS campaign, where he scored a podium in Spa-Francorchamps.
+Varrone also drove for AF Corse in the latter five rounds of the six-race ELMS campaign, where he scored a podium in Spa-Francorchamps.